 The theoretical perspective outlined is a novel and critical development of a well-established framework, opening up new paths to the theorisation of cybercrime and cybercrime policing.
 The authors’ suggestions for practitioners have the potential for direct impact, both at the level of practice and in terms of broader imaginaries and organisation of police and policing.

-Horgan, S., Collier, B., Jones, R. and Shepherd, L. (2021), "Re-territorialising the policing of cybercrime in the post-COVID-19 era: towards a new vision of local democratic cyber policing", Journal of Criminal Psychology, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JCP-08-2020-0034
+Horgan, S., Collier, B., Jones, R. and Shepherd, L. (2021), "Re-territorialising the policing of cybercrime in the post-COVID-19 era: towards a new vision of local democratic cyber policing", Journal of Criminal Psychology, Vol. 11 No. 3, pp. 222-239. https://doi.org/10.1108/JCP-08-2020-0034

 Emerald Publishing Limited